 Search for: three-dimensional-finite-element-model

-Article International Journal of Structural Stability and Dynamics ; Volume 16, Issue 6 , 2016 ; 02194554 (ISSN) ; Maghsoudi Barmi, A ; Sharif University of Technology
+Effects of concurrent earthquake and temperature loadings on cable-stayed bridges, Article International Journal of Structural Stability and Dynamics ; Volume 16, Issue 6 , 2016 ; 02194554 (ISSN) ; Maghsoudi Barmi, A ; Sharif University of Technology

 World Scientific Publishing Co.
 Pte Ltd

 This paper discusses the necessity of considering the concurrent effects of uniform temperature and earthquake loadings in the design of cable-stayed bridges.
 This load combination is not foreseen in current design standards such as AASHTO and Eurocode.
 Three-dimensional finite element models of cable-stayed bridges are employed for nonlinear time history analyses.
 A load combination is proposed that adds uniform temperature loading to the existing extreme event load combination.
 The proposed combination is compared with existing extreme event load combination and the changes in forces and displacements are noted.
 A parametric study is then conducted by varying a number of properties of the...

 Numerical study of the effects of process parameters on tool life in a cold radial forging process, Article Scientia Iranica ; Vol. 21, issue.
 2 , 2014 , p.
 339-346 ; Movahhedy, M. R ; Sharif University of Technology